 Using SMART Tools to Predict HDD Failure

 Using a metric called Mean Time Between Failures (MTBF) for hard drives, often seems misleading when estimating the longevity of these storage devices.
-MTBF is calculated from running large numbers of drives for weeks and months at a time, which can give readings as high as 1.5 million hours - almost 200 years - for enterprise-grade HDDs.
+The calculation of MTBF is done by running large numbers of drives for weeks and months at a time, which can give readings as high as 1.5 million hours - almost 200 years - for enterprise-grade HDDs.
 The methodology is sound, but the outcome has little in common with the average lifespan of a hard drive in the field.

 Most manufacturers do, however, also offer a more sophisticated method for predicting HDD failure.
 Specifically, their devices come preinstalled with a set of firmware tools called Self Monitoring, Analysis and Reporting Technology (SMART), which communicates metrics on hard drive performance back to the operating system.
-This data can then be viewed and analysed via software, providing IT administrators with greater insights into the health of their storage equipment than would otherwise be possible.
+You can then view and analyze the data via software, providing IT administrators with greater insights into the health of their storage equipment than would otherwise be possible.

-The metrics tracked by SMART tools - called attributes - vary from manufacturer to manufacturer, but typical examples include the number of hours the drive has been switched on, the time it takes for the spindle to reach operational speed and the count of reallocated sectors.
+SMART tools metrics - known as attributes - vary from manufacturer to manufacturer, but typical examples include the number of hours the drive has been on, the time it takes for the spindle to reach operational speed and the count of relocating sectors.

 Checking your SMART data

 Checking your storage devices' SMART data is generally pretty simple.
 It's possible to buy software expressly designed for the purpose, which might be judicious if you're looking to gain meaningful insights from that data, but it's not a prerequisite: if you're using Windows, you can get a quick and dirty rundown of your HDD's SMART attributes and their readings via the command prompt.